MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/model-region-support.md

     :::image type="content" source="../media/llama/llama-deployment.png" alt-text="An image of the llama model project selection screen.":::

-1. Select your project and click **Subscribe and deploy**.
+1. Select your project and then select **Subscribe and deploy**.

     :::image type="content" source="../media/llama/llama-deployment-2.png" alt-text="An image of the llama model deployment screen.":::

 1. Add the serverless connection to your hub/project.
-The deployment name you choose will be the one you reference in your code.
+The deployment name you choose is the one that you reference in your code.

 1. When calling agent creation API, set the `models` parameter to your deployment name.
 For example: